Treatment for Stroke-Related Spasticity

 Botulinum toxin or phenol injections directly into the spastic muscle block messages that cause the muscle to contract.

-Intrathecal baclofen is the same medicine that is used orally, but in this case, the medicine is delivered directly to the spinal cord through a small tube.
+A muscle relaxant called baclofen may be delivered directly to the spinal cord through a small tube.
 The tube is implanted into the spinal cord by a surgeon, who also implants a small pump under the skin of the person's abdomen to deliver the medicine.
-Because the medicine is so targeted, the problems with sleepiness are avoided.
-This therapy is used mostly for people who have severe spasticity.

-Some people may need surgery to treat spasticity.
+Some people may have surgery to treat spasticity.
 For example, surgery may be needed to lengthen or release muscles that are too tight in the arm or leg.
-Surgery may also be able to help someone regain movement in muscles that are weak or paralyzed.